Pannathon-n/ball_bouncing_sim_oo/README.md

 - Ends the game when time runs out or when a ball hits the bottom wall.
 - Uses `GameOverScreen` to display messages and handle game restarts.

+## Code Modifications and Extensions

+### 1. Added a Second Paddle
+- Extended the `Paddle` class to support two paddles: one controlled by the arrow keys and the other by `A`/`D`.
+- Modified `BouncingSimulator` to manage two paddles independently.

+### 2. Game Over on Horizontal Wall Collision
+- Updated the `Ball` class to detect when it hits the horizontal (top or bottom) walls.
+- Integrated a "Game Over" state into `BouncingSimulator` when such collisions occur.

+### 3. Added Restart Functionality
+- Created a `GameOverScreen` class to display "Game Over" or "Draw" messages.
+- Implemented a restart mechanism in `BouncingSimulator` to reset the game state when the user presses `R`.

+### 4. Implemented a Timer
+- Added the `GameTimer` class to track the game duration.
+- Integrated the timer into `BouncingSimulator` to end the game in a draw when the timer reaches zero.

+### 5. Background
+- Added a custom background in `BouncingSimulator`.